gvwilson/sensibleadventures/santas/santas.md

 And they were pretty down in the mouth about it, let me tell you.
-The world needs doctors and zeppelin pilots and what-not, but when you've had your heart set your whole life on something else, well, that's a hard thing."
+The world needs doctors and zeppelin pilots and what-not, but when when you've been told your whole life that you're destined for something else, well, that's hard."

 Finner turned their teacup around in their hands.
 "So what happened to them?"

-Gran-Granna smiled.<sup>It wasn't a particularly comforting smile---more an "I've just rolled double sixes so this game is pretty much over" smile.</sup>
+Gran-Granna smiled.<sup>It wasn't a particularly comforting smile---not yet.</sup>
 "They ran off and joined the opera.
 Last I heard,
 they were singing six shows a week with not an empty seat in the house."